GetPageSpeed/nginx-extras-docs/docs/lua/healthcheck.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-healthcheck [v3.0.1](https://github.com/Kong/lua-resty-healthcheck/releases/tag/3.0.1){target=_blank} released on Dec 22 2023.
+This document describes lua-resty-healthcheck [v3.0.2](https://github.com/Kong/lua-resty-healthcheck/releases/tag/3.0.2){target=_blank} released on May 16 2024.

 <hr />